WordPress Database 101: Everything You Need To Know

 Repair: If something goes wrong, your database allows you to fix corrupted tables or data issues.
 This keeps your site stable and reliable for your visitors.

 Migrate: Need to move your site to a new server?
-Easily transfer your site and its data to a new server or domain without losing any information along the way.
+Easily migrate your site or change your domain without losing any information along the way.

 Edit content directly: For those quick changes, you can edit posts, pages, and user information directly in the database, streamlining your workflow.